stanfordnlp/dspy/docs/docs/building-blocks/1-language_models.md

 gpt_4o_mini = dspy.LM('openai/gpt-4o-mini', temperature=0.9, max_tokens=3000, stop=None, cache=False)
 ```

 By default LMs in DSPy are cached.
 If you repeat the same call, you will get the same outputs.
-But you can turn of caching by setting `cache=False` while declaring `dspy.LM` object.
+But you can turn off caching by setting `cache=False` while declaring `dspy.LM` object.

 ### Using locally hosted LMs